Self-host Expense Tracker and set up the monthly workflow.

 • Reason-based filters only show values that actually exist in the current month.

-• Plan and Edit includes guided recurring actions for paychecks, subscriptions, monthly bills, payment plans, and card payment estimates.
+• Plan and Edit includes guided actions for paychecks, subscriptions, monthly bills, payment plans, and card payment estimates.

 • Recurring generation actions hide in older months that already look complete.